This post was contributed by Rodney Laws, Editor at EcommercePlatforms.io

 You could adjust the theme of your homepage to make it more aesthetically appealing.
 You could smooth out your checkout process to make conversion easier.
 You could even work on your telephone manner.
 All fine options — but what if you could cut to the heart of your customer experiences and fundamentally transform how people engage with your website?

-This is what well-implemented B2B chatbots can achieve.
+This is what well-implemented B2B chatbots and AI powered eCommerce can achieve.
 Chatbot technology has advanced massively during the last decade, and it’s now perfectly possible for a business chatbot to significantly add to your customer experiences.
 Notably, it’s a “set it and forget it” solution — once it’s suitably configured, you don’t need to keep adjusting it.

 It’s also easier than you might think to get one running, particularly if you have a modern platform.
 It’s fine to use a mainstream CMS, but I strongly recommend that you invest in a purpose-built B2B platform with the architecture for granular customization.